Page 1: Biography

 Anglican deaconess and nun

-This biography was written by Katherine W. Orr and was first published in the Dictionary of New Zealand BiographyVolume 2, 1993
+This biography, written by Katherine W. Orr, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in June, 2017.

 Edith Mary Mellish was born at Pailles in the district of Moka, Mauritius, on 10 March 1861.
 She was the daughter of Edward Mellish, an English banker and businessman, and his wife, Ellen Borrowes, an Irishwoman who died when Edith was a baby.
 Edith's youth was divided between Mauritius, England and Hong Kong.
 She was educated by governesses and attended boarding school.
 In 1864 her father married again, and his second wife, Sarah Waterworth, a former CMS missionary, developed an interest in Anglo-Catholicism which Edith grew to share.
 Sarah died, and Edward Mellish married Mary Coppin in 1878.
 After helping with her younger siblings' education, Edith took up parish work, and then followed her vocation at St Andrew's Deaconess Community in London.
 She was ordained deaconess and admitted to the community on 13 April 1891.